Wataru Endo: VfB Stuttgart

 On 13 August 2019, Endo was loaned out to German club VfB Stuttgart until the end of the season.
 In April 2020, Stuttgart signed Endo permanently.
-On 26 November 2020, Endo extended his contract with VfB Stuttgart until June 2024.
+On 26 November 2020, Endō extended his contract with VfB Stuttgart until June 2024.

 On 25 February 2022, Endo scored Stuttgart's only goal in a 2–1 loss to 1899 Hoffenheim.
 He scored again in the club's 3–2 win over Borussia Mönchengladbach.
-On 14 May 2022, Endo netted the winning goal in stoppage time of a 2–1 victory against 1.
+On 14 May 2022, Endo scored the winning goal in stoppage time of a 2–1 victory against 1.
 FC Köln to save Stuttgart from the relegation play-offs and secure their place in the 2022–23 Bundesliga.

 Endo's final appearance for Stuttgart was in a DFB-Pokal first round match against TSG Balingen on 12 August 2023, where he scored the fourth goal of a 4–0 win.

 Liverpool

 On 18 August 2023, Endo signed a four-year deal with Premier League club Liverpool for a fee of £16 million.
 He became just the second male Japanese footballer to play for the club after Takumi Minamino who joined the club in 2020.
 The following day, he made his Premier League and club debut against Bournemouth, coming on as a substitute in the 63rd minute.
 Endo was praised for his performance, only misplacing one pass.
 On 27 August, Endo made his first Liverpool and Premier League start in an away victory against Newcastle United.
 On 27 September, he made his first full Anfield appearance and contributed to Liverpool's victory in the third round of the EFL Cup against Leicester City, assisting Dominik Szoboszlai for the deciding goal.
 On 26 October 2023, Endo scored his first goal for Liverpool in a 5–1 win over Toulouse at Anfield in the UEFA Europa League.

 On 3 December 2023, Endo scored his first Premier League goal, an equaliser just four minutes after being substituted on, in a 4–3 victory over Fulham.
 Afterwards, he started the next seven fixtures as Liverpool achieved victories against Sheffield United, Crystal Palace, West Ham United and Burnley.
 In recognition of his efforts, Endo was voted Liverpool's Player of the Month for December.
 He played the full 120 minutes of the 2024 EFL Cup final, in which Liverpool defeated Chelsea 1–0, earning Endo his first trophy with the club.

+In the 2024–25 season, Endo made 20 appearances in the Premier League and was part of the Liverpool team that won the title that season.
+In doing so, Endo became only the fourth Japanese player to win the Premier League after Shinji Kagawa, Shinji Okazaki and Takumi Minamino.